goschtl/zope/zope2book/trunk/source/VirtualHosting.rst

 Virtual Hosting Services
 ========================

-Zope comes with two objects that help you do virtual hosting, *SiteRoot* and *Virtual Host Monster*.
+Zope comes with one object that help you do virtual hosting:
+*Virtual Host Monster*.
 Virtual hosting is a way to serve many websites with one Zope server.

-*SiteRoots* are an artifact of an older generation of Zope virtual hosting services that are only retained in current Zope versions for backwards-compatibility purposes.
-They are not documented in this book because they are somewhat "dangerous" for new users, as they have the capability of temporarily "locking you out" of your Zope instance if you configure them improperly.
-Luckily, we have *Virtual Host Monsters*, which do everything that SiteRoots do and more without any of the dangerous side effects of SiteRoots.
-If you want to do virtual hosting in Zope, you should almost certainly be using a *Virtual Host Monster*.
-If you have previously added SiteRoot objects to your Zope, you should remove them before adding the VirtualHostMonster, in order to avoid having them both try to control virtual hosting.

 Virtual Host Monster
 --------------------